 Proxmox VE (Virtual Environment) is a Debian-based open-source server that allows system administrators to deploy and manage VMs (virtual machines) and containers.
 In this article, we will cover connecting a Proxmox VM to the Internet.

-- Creating a Virtual MAC for a Failover IP via the OVH US Manager
+- Creating a Virtual MAC for a Failover IP via the OVHcloud Manager

 - Adding a Virtual MAC to the NIC of a VM